Saving Sea Otters Home

 Our Sea Otter Program works with other aquariums and wildlife rescue facilities to respond to every sea otter that comes ashore in distress along the California coast.
 We rescue and care for sea otters that wouldn't survive without our help.

-Our goal is to return these sea otters to the wild.
+We aim to return these sea otters to the wild.
 When we receive a report of a stranded sea otter, we go to the scene and determine whether the otter needs help.
 If necessary, we capture and transport it to the Aquarium for care.
-Although we handle sea otters of all ages, a significant number of the rescued animals are pups that have become separated from or been abandoned by their mothers.
+Although we handle sea otters of all ages, a significant number of the rescued animals are pups that have become separated from or have been abandoned by their mothers.

 Over the past 25 years, over 600 sea otters—adults and pups—have come through the Sea Otter Program, and the Aquarium's staff and veterinarians have developed diets and care protocols that have resulted in a high survival rate.
 Until the Aquarium began caring for stranded sea otter pups in 1984, no one knew how to keep pups alive once they became separated from their mothers.

-In recent years, stranded pups rescued by our staff have been introduced to one of two exhibit sea otters—Abby or Rosa—who rotate duties as surrogate mothers behind the scenes.
-Staff monitor young animals once they're released, and may recapture those that aren't foraging or navigating well.
+In recent years, stranded pups rescued by our staff have been introduced to one of our non-releasable exhibit sea otters, who rotate duties as surrogate mothers behind the scenes.
+Staff monitor young animals once they are released, and they may recapture sea otters that aren't foraging or navigating well.
 Recaptured animals return to the Aquarium to rest and gain weight in preparation for re-release.
 It sometimes takes three or four releases before the young sea otters adapt to life in the wild.

 We Share What We Know